CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 ### Functionality

-A Good Final Project should have most of the following qualities
+A Good Final Project should have the following qualities

 1. Be an interactive website